Skip to content

 9:53

-For the thousands of Indian students studying in the U.S., recent political developments raise critical concerns.
-With Donald Trump's return to the White House, two primary issues could reshape the future for international students: the potential reduction of the Optional Practical Training (OPT) extension for STEM graduates and a possible shortening of student visa durations.
-Both changes could profoundly impact career prospects, financial planning, and the overall experience of studying in the U.S.
+Introduction: For the thousands of Indian students studying in the U.S., recent political developments bring significant concerns.
+With Donald Trump's return to the White House, two primary issues could reshape the future for international students: potential changes to the Optional Practical Training (OPT) extension for STEM graduates and the possible shortening of student visa durations.
+Both of these changes could impact career prospects, financial planning, and the overall experience of studying in the U.S.

 A Look Back: The Impact of Trump’s Previous Term on International Students